-Bank of Alexandria renders retail, corporate and investment banking services in Arab Republic of Egypt through its Head Office in Cairo (49, Kasr El Nil street) and through 210 branches and banking units, and employs 5 309 staff members as of 31 December 2013.
+Bank of Alexandria renders retail, corporate and investment banking services in Arab Republic of Egypt through its Head Office in Cairo (49, Kasr El Nil street) and through 210 branches and banking units, and employs 5 152 staff members as of 31 December 2014.

 - Bank of Alexandria (S.A.E) was established on 17 April 1957, as a State wholly owned commercial bank.
 On 31 October 2006, SanPaolo I.M.I (Italian Bank) acquired 80% of its issued and paid-in capital.
-On 1 January 2007, a merger was announced between SanPaolo I.M.I and Banca Intesa S.P.A., and the name of SanPaolo I.M.I has been amended to Intesa Sanpaolo S.P.A. - Bank of Alexandria currently performs its activities under the provisions of the Central Bank, Banking Sector, and Monetary law No. 88/2003. - On 22 March 2009, the International Finance Corporation I.F.C purchased 9.75% of the bank shares, so Intesa Sanpaolo S.P.A capital share decreased to 70.25%.
+On 1 January 2007, a merger was announced between SanPaolo I.M.I and Banca Intesa S.P.A., and the name of SanPaolo I.M.I has been amended to Intesa Sanpaolo S.P.A. - Bank of Alexandria currently performs its activities under the provisions of the Central Bank, Banking Sector, and Monetary law No. 88/2003. - On 22 March 2009, the International Finance Corporation I.F.C purchased 9.75% of the bank shares, so Intesa Sanpaolo S.P.A capital share decreased to 70.25%. - The Bank's Board of Directors' have approved the financial statements hereunder for issuance on 5 February 2015.